CoquiCoders/beta-book/about/prototype.md

-#Creating visible experiences
+#Designing for our users

-Once we defined our user, we were able to start envisioning projects that addressed their specific pain points.
+Once we defined our user, we were able to start designing around their pain points.

 The main things that plagued our target audience (small and medium-sized business owners) were: